How to Integrate Address Autocomplete in React, Vue, and Angular

 Security

-• Never expose API keys in frontend code - Use environment variables and proxy requests through your backend.
+- Never expose API tokens in frontend code - Use environment variables and proxy requests through your backend.
 Learn more in our API security documentation

 Accessibility